-Bookbug is Scottish Book Trust's Early Years programme, encouraging parents and children to read together from birth.
-The Bookbug programme provides free packs of books to every child in Scotland.
-It also involves a range of fun, free activities such as Bookbug Sessions.
+Bookbug is Scottish Book Trust's Early Years programme, encouraging parents and children to share books and read together from birth.

-* Baby pack (gifted by your health visitor in your baby’s first year)
+Baby pack (given out by your health visitor in your baby’s first year)

-* Toddler pack (gifted by your health visitor when your toddler is aged 1-2 years
+Toddler pack (given out by your health visitor when your toddler is aged 1-2 years)

-* Pirate pack (gifted at nursery when your child is aged 3 years)
+Pirate pack (given out at nursery when your child is aged 3 years)

-* P1 book (gifted at school when your child is in P1)
+P1 Family Pack (given out at school when your child is in P1)

-We are constantly looking for ways to improve our programme, but to do that, we need your help.
-On our website, you will find a number of surveys covering different aspects of the programme.
-Please encourage parents to complete our on-line evaluation surveys.
-They will be entered into a quarterly prize draw to win £50 worth of picture books!
+We are constantly looking for ways to improve our programme, but to do that, we need your help!
+On our website, you will find some surveys inviting you to give feedback on the Bookbug programme.
+Everyone who completes a survey will be entered into a quarterly prize draw to win £50 worth of picture books.

 Libraries coordinate the majority of local Bookbug programmes, host events and gift a huge number of our free packs of books to babies and children.
 By promoting a lifelong love of books, we hope to encourage families with young children to become library members and long-term active library users.

 Health professionals are our principal gifting partners of Bookbug Baby and Bookbug Toddler packs to babies and young children.
 The programme complements key aspects of children's health by benefitting their development educationally, culturally, socially and emotionally.